rosston/sublime-word-navigation-atom/README.md

 Sublime Text and native-style word navigation with shortcuts.

 Skips past non-word characters to beginning/end of next word.
 Brings word navigation in Atom closer to the style of Sublime Text and the underlying OS.
 Overrides Atom's default shortcuts for moving/selecting/deleting to beginning/end of word.
+Supports multiple cursors.

 Only overrides Atom's default word navigation in file editors.
 Atom's default word navigation remains for other text inputs (e.g., find and replace, command palette).